robstoll/atrium/README.md

 We are using the API provided by the bundle module [atrium-cc-en_GB-robstoll](https://github.com/robstoll/atrium/tree/v0.8.0-alpha/bundles/atrium-cc-en_GB-robstoll/build.gradle) in the following examples.
-It provides a pure fluent API.
+It provides a pure fluent API for the JVM platform.
 Have a look at [apis/differences.md](https://github.com/robstoll/atrium/tree/v0.8.0-alpha/apis/differences.md) to see how the infix API looks like, how they differ respectively.